Charminbear/QueryStringConverter/readme.md

 * createInstance(options) - create a new QueryStringConverter, options can be:
     * silentErrors {boolean} - if set to true, no errors will be thrown, invalid keys or values are ignored
     * adapter {String} - specify the adapter to be used by this instance (defaults to 'sequelize')
-    * customAdapterElements {Array} - Array of custom adapter-elements to be used
+    * customAdapterElements {Map} - Map of custom adapter-elements to be used
-* registerAdapter(adapter) - Add a new adapter which can then be used by createInstance
+* registerAdapter(name, adapter) - Add a new adapter which can then be used within the adapter-option passed to createInstance identified by the name
 * setDefaultOptions(options) - takes in the same Options as the *createInstance* Methods.
 All further calls to **createInstance** will use those options to create an instance.